strogiyotec/fusion-sql/README.md

 ## SQL Frameworks

 Nowadays, the majority of the Java backends are using some sort of the permanent storage SQL being the most dominant in the market.
-The defacto standart to communicate with the SQL database is a specification called JDBC which is just a specification(bunche of Java interfaces) that dabase developers must implement in order to let the end users to talk to the Database over the wire.
+The default API to communicate with the SQL databases is a specification called JDBC (bunche of Java interfaces that database developers must implement in order to let the end users to talk to the Database over the wire).
-The problem is that using plain JDBC is hard for a regular developer because of the
+The problem is that using plain JDBC is hard for a regular developer because of

-1. All queries most be written manually
+1. All queries must be written manually
 2. The parsing of the data transferred over the wire must be done manually(using ResultSets)
 3. Most of the methods from JDBC API throw checked exceptions which forces